caleb531/personal-website/_pages/about.md

 ### What is your favorite language?

-If I could choose only one, my favorite language would probably be JavaScript because of its elegance and because npm totally rocks.
-I'm also very fond of Python for its expressiveness, extensibility, and comprehensive standard library.
+If I could choose only one, my favorite language would definitely be Python for its simplicity, expressiveness, impressive standard library, and its overall coherence as a language.

 ### What is your code editor of choice?